Thirty students. One teacher. Sixty minutes.

 Just like babies need human interaction to learn how to speak, language learners need interaction to learn an additional language.

 - Providing real-world experience.
 Give students the chance to use the language in the way that they ultimately plan to—to communicate with other people!
+This real-world experience will come in handy also when encountering the language being used by native speakers such as in written materials or videos from FluentU.

 - Increasing student speaking time.
 Let yourself take a break and move away from the presenter-listener (teacher-student) model.
 With these activities, you becomes the facilitator but the students become the primary speakers.